artsy/README/events/show-and-tell.md

 presentations, but instead impromptu ways we can share lessons learned and cool things discovered!

-This happens at the same time slot as [Lunch & Learn](lunch-and-learn.md) and we alternate between the two events.
-On Lunch & Learn weeks without a speaker lined up, we fall back to doing a bonus Show & Tell.
+This happens at the same time slot as [Knowledge Share](knowledge-share.md), where we alternate between these informal show & tells, and more formal presentations.
+On Knowledge Share weeks without a formal speaker lined up, we fall back to doing a bonus Show & Tell.

 Previous demos include: